 Authority said security workforce along with flying squad have been conveyed in few areas of the city and across the valley, particularly in South Kashmir.
 Random checking of vehicles and searching for individuals was being done as a part of the security drill.

 No group has taken liability for the assault, however, police in the past have blamed terrorists for targeting on non-local people in a crusade supposedly planned for driving them from the district.

-Security workforce was alert to foil any endeavours by hostile beings if they target non-local people or to disrupt the harmony in the valley.
+The security workforce was alert to foil any endeavors by hostile beings if they target non-local people or to disrupt the harmony in the valley.

 Ordinary life stayed affected over the Kashmir valley for the 87th day on Wednesday following the repeal of Article 370.

 Kashmir is partitioned among India and Pakistan, with most occupants demanding either freedom or a merger with Pakistan.